 The heart-shaped diamond has 56 to 58 facets with 6-8 pavilion facets.
 This unique shape is similar to a pear-cut diamond, differentiated by two rounded edges and a cleft at the top.
 Being one of the most demanding diamond cuts, a heart-shaped stone requires great skill and dexterity on the part of a cutter.

 Princess cut diamonds are square or slightly rectangular in shape.
 Pointed corners and an array of intricate facets give the diamond an inherent sparkle.
 If you are interested in contemporary styles, consider the Princess cut.

-Marquise shaped diamond creates an illusion of long fingers.
-It is popular as an heirloom jewellery.
-When Marquise is worn as a ring, it promotes an elongated, slender look.
+Marquise-shaped diamonds create the illusion of long fingers.
+The diamond is popular as an heirloom jewellery piece.
+When a Marquise is worn as a ring, it promotes an elongated, slender look.
 This cut maximises carat weight, making a diamond look bigger than a round cut of the same carat weight.